LightFTSO/ftso-data-sources/README.md

 -by LightFTSO

-Data flow goes like this:
+Flow goes like this:

 1. Configure and create data consumers (file, redis, mqtt, websocket, influxdb, questdb, etc)
 2. Instantiate a (list of) data source(s) (could be crypto exchange, forex api, stocks api, or whatever)
-2. Send parsed ticker data to each of the consumers via a broadcast channel
+3. Send parsed data to each of the consumers via a broadcast channel
-3. Optionally generate and print statistics in a determined interval of time
+4. Optionally generate and print statistics in a determined interval of time
-4. ?
+5. ???
-5. profit
+6. profit

+Supported exchanges:

+Crypto:
+binance,binance.us,bitmart,bitrue,bitstamp,bybit,coinbase,cryptocom,gateio,hitbtc,huobi,kraken,lbank,okx

+Stocks, Commodities, Forex:
+tiingo,metalsdev

+Other: